 - Diploma of Higher Education (DipHE) may be awarded to a student who has achieved passes in eight full courses, or equivalent (240 credits), including a minimum of 90 credits at Level 5 or 6.
-You may be eligible for one of the following named exit qualifications depending upon which degree you are registered. - Diploma of Higher Education in Business and Management - Diploma of Higher Education in Data Science and Business Analytics - Diploma of Higher Education in Economics - Diploma of Higher Education in Economics and Management - Diploma of Higher Education in Social Sciences - Certificate of Higher Education in Social Sciences (CertHE) may be awarded to a student who has achieved passes in four full courses, or equivalent (120 credits)
+You may be eligible for one of the following named exit qualifications depending upon which degree you are registered. - o Diploma of Higher Education in Accounting and Finance - o Diploma of Higher Education in Business and Management - o Diploma of Higher Education in Data Science and Business Analytics - Diploma of Higher Education in Economics - o Diploma of Higher Education in Economics and Finance - o Diploma of Higher Education in Economics and Management - Diploma of Higher Education in Finance - o Diploma of Higher Education in International Relations - o Diploma of Higher Education in Mathematics and Economics - Diploma of Higher Education in Social Sciences - Certificate of Higher Education in Social Sciences (CertHE) may be awarded to a student who has achieved passes in four full courses, or equivalent (120 credits)